 Q: How do I sign up?

 Drop by any BPL branch to pick up the 1000 Books Before Kindergarten tracker.
-You and your child can start participating as soon as they are born all the way up until they enter Kindergarten.
-Tip: Display your tracker somewhere in your home that is highly visibly and where everyone in your family can see it.
+You and your child can start participating as soon as they are born until they enter Kindergarten.
+Tip: Display your tracker somewhere everyone in your family can see it.
 Once you have your tracker, choose a few books and start reading them with your child.

 Q: Do we have to keep track of the titles of each book we read?

-You can keep a list of the title and author of the books you read if you want but it is not required.
-There is also a free 1000 Books Before Kindergarten app you can download to track your titles, if you wish.
+You can keep a list of the titles and authors of the books you read if you want, but it is not required.

 Q: Can we count books that we have read more than once?

 Yes, absolutely.
-If you have read Good Night Moon by Margaret Wise Brown 5 times—even if read in the past—count that as 5 books.
+If you have read Good Night Moon by Margaret Wise Brown five times, count that as five books.

 Q: Is there a required reading list?

 Your child and you choose which books to read… any book in any language counts.
-If you’re looking for suggestions, ask staff for recommendations next time you’re at the library, and explore curated Staff Lists in the links below.
+If you’re looking for suggestions, ask staff for recommendations next time you’re at the library and explore curated Staff Lists.

 Q: What if my child is already in school?